Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling

 The PAR block performs the PerceiverAR operation on two consecutive half segments.
 The operations of the $i^{th}$ PAR block is given by the following set of equations:

-where in Equations~\ref{eq:firstV4} to~\ref{eq:lastV4}, $i \in (1,2\cdot s_{total})$ and $s_{total}$ is the total number of segments.
+where in Equations~\ref{eq:firstV4} to~\ref{eq:lastV4}, $i \in (1,2\dots s_{total})$ and $s_{total}$ is the total number of segments.
 Each of the PAR blocks outputs data equal to half of the segment size i.e., $\mathbb{R}^{\frac{s}{2} \times d}$.
 All blocks use $Q \in \mathbb{R}^{\frac{s}{2} \times d}$ while $K, V \in \mathbb{R}^{s \times d}$ are computed on double the size i.e., on the current half segment and the previous half segment.
-Thus to implement autoregressive behavior masking is done on the $\frac{s}{2} \times \frac{s}{2}$ part of the attention in PAR block that is of size $\frac{s}{2}\times s$.
+Thus to implement autoregressive behavior, masking is done on the right $\frac{s}{2} \times \frac{s}{2}$ part of the attention in PAR block.
+Note that PAR attention is of size $\frac{s}{2}\times s$.
 The very first block in each layer is different and does a normal attention computation with triangular masking on the first half segment.
-This is done so that even the first half segment can be used in autoregressive implementation, unlike a normal PerceiverAR where the history part cannot be used in autoregressive training in terms of masking this part.
+This is done so that even the first half segment can be used in autoregressive modeling, unlike a normal PerceiverAR where the history part cannot be used in autoregressive training in terms of masking this part.
 All blocks in a layer output data of $\frac{s}{2}\times d$ size.
-These are then catenated to form an output of size $n \times d$.
-All layers in the LLP architecture are identical as shown in Figure~\ref{fig:LLP}.
+These are then concatenated to form an output of size $n \times d$.
+All layers in the ECP architecture are identical as shown in Figure~\ref{fig:LLP_2}.